 As the FFIEC notes in its Supervision of Technology Service Providers guidance, using partners in your business processes “does not diminish the responsibility of […] management to ensure that the activities are conducted in a safe and sound manner […] just as if the institution were to perform the activities in-house.”

 In other words, a proper third-party risk management framework is not a ‘nice to have’.
 It’s required to limit liability.
 And liability is a real issue, especially now as many organizations are still struggling to respond to the pandemic.
 According to Deloitte’s latest third-party risk management survey, more than half of organizations faced one or more third-party risk — even those who did felt their TPRM program was strong before the pandemic.
 Of those attacks, 13% were incidents that severely compromised financial performance and profitability, impaired customer service or seriously breached regulation.

 Best practices for third-party risk management frameworks

 The most popular risk management frameworks are the NIST and the ISO frameworks, both of which can be used in tandem and encourage organizations to assess risks and implement controls based on their needs.

 There are several best practices for any risk management framework:

-Third party risk management frameworks provide standards across the organization, streamlining and focusing on third parties posing the greatest risks.
-Ultimately this saves money, whether by reducing and eliminating of fines and liabilities, or by protecting reputation and brand perception.
+Third-party risk management frameworks provide standards across the organization, streamlining and focusing on third parties posing the greatest risks.
+Ultimately this saves money, whether by reducing and eliminating fines and liabilities or by protecting reputation and brand perception.